qureshinomaan/dmp_primitives_pytorch/README.md

 - [ ] Code differentiable Linear Dynamic Systems (dLDS).
 - [ ] CEM optimization for dLDS.
 - [ ] Neural output code for training dLDS and DMPs.
+- [ ] A very simple colab tutorial for introducing these primitives.